eplcord/epl/README.md

   * Badges
 * Media proxy
   * Need to improve URL matching (don't match urls in codeblocks or surrounded by less/greater than signs)
-  * External images don't embed, need to look what to do here as Mediaproxy doesn't send anything
   * Some sites break Mediaproxy (like Discord!)
-  * Missing elements cause embeds to not show up on mobile
 * April Fools
   * 2024 implemented minus the avatar deco (Enable the Packages experiment to access)
 * Tenor